rkaisomura/technicaldocumentation/README.md

-# technicaldocumentation
+# Technical Documentation
+HTML and CSS
-Technical document page was create during the course Responsive Web Design from freeCodeCamp
+Technical document page was created during the course Responsive Web Design from freeCodeCamp